dbos-inc/dbos-docs/docs/getting-started/quickstart-programming-2.md

 Now, let's say that we're concerned about the _reliability_ of our simple application.
 We want to keep the `greet_count` in the database synchronized with the number of requests successfully sent to Postman.
-To do this, let's write a rollback transaction that decrements `greet_count` if the Postman request fails, then update our handler logic:
+To do this, let's write a rollback transaction that decrements `greet_count` if the Postman request fails, then call it from our handler:

 ```javascript
   @OperonTransaction()